yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Duration: 30 minutes

-In this exercise, you will use the Microsoft Data Migration Assistant (DMA) to perform assessments on the `TailspinToys` database.
-You will create two assessments, one for a migration to Azure SQL Database, and then a second for SQL MI.
-These assessments will provide reports about any feature parity and compatibility issues between the on-premises database and the Azure managed SQL database service options.
+In this exercise, you use the Microsoft Data Migration Assistant (DMA) to perform assessments on the `TailspinToys` database.
+You create two assessments, one for a migration to Azure SQL Database, and then a second for SQL MI.
+These assessments provide reports about any feature parity, and compatibility issues between the on-premises database and the Azure managed SQL database service options.

 > DMA helps you upgrade to a modern data platform by detecting compatibility issues that can impact database functionality in your new version of SQL Server or Azure SQL Database.
 DMA recommends performance and reliability improvements for your target environment and allows you to move your schema, data, and uncontained objects from your source server to your target server.
 To learn more, read the [Data Migration Assistant documentation](https://docs.microsoft.com/sql/dma/dma-overview?view=azuresqldb-mi-current).

 ### Task 1: Restore the TailspinToys database on the SqlServer2008 VM

 Before you begin the assessments, you need to restore a copy of the `TailspinToys` database in your SQL Server 2008 R2 instance.
-In this task, you will create an RDP connection to the SqlServer2008 VM and then restore the `TailspinToys` database onto the SQL Server 2008 R2 instance using a backup provided by Tailspin Toys.
+In this task, you create an RDP connection to the SqlServer2008 VM and then restore the `TailspinToys` database onto the SQL Server 2008 R2 instance using a backup provided by Tailspin Toys.

 1. In the [Azure portal](https://portal.azure.com), navigate to your **SqlServer2008** VM by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and selecting the **SqlServer2008** VM from the list of resources.
 On the SqlServer2008 Virtual Machine's **Overview** blade, select **Connect** on the top menu.